Skip to content

 Fig. 2: \(Δp\) and \(t dp/dt\) observed during the interference test.

-Figure 3. \(Δp\) and \(t dp/dt\) from the analytical solution (black and blue lines) are fitted to the pressure and derivative observations by a trial and approach varying \(\alpha\) and \(k\), to find a good fit.
+Figure 3. \(Δp\) and \(t dp/dt\) from the analytical solution (black and blue lines) are fitted to the pressure and derivative observations by a trial and error approach varying \(\alpha\) and \(k\), to find a good fit.

 fig.1c